kae3g/aws-eks-alpine-nix/README.md

 ## 🎯 Goal

-Get a minimal NixOS development environment running with:
+Get a minimal NixOS development environment running with industry-standard security:
-- ✅ NixOS host with Zsh shell and Haskell
+- ✅ NixOS host with Zsh shell and Haskell (no root access, SSH keys only)
-- ✅ One container with the same NixOS environment
+- ✅ One container with the same NixOS environment (non-root user, immutable)
+- ✅ Ephemeral naming and infrastructure (disposable, not eternal)
 - ✅ Basic container orchestration for testing

 ## 🚀 Quick Start